anuragpeshne/the-little-mler/README.md

 ### The Second Moral
 The number and order of the patterns in the definition of a function should match that of the definition of the consumed datatype.

+### The Third Moral
+Functions that produce values of a datatype must use the associated constructors to build data of that type.